RajaSoftwareLabs/Demo-DomainSpecificChatbot/README.md

 The Chatbot implementation includes functionalities such as diverse data handling, embedding generation, storage of embeddings in FAISS (a vector store), creating dynamic prompts, integrating with MongoDB to store user conversations, provision of an accessible API endpoint for integration with mobile and web apps, and integrating with the OpenAI Chat Completion API.
 Additionally, it has few files containing mock hospital data and a requirements file listing all necessary libraries for running this project.

+Explore the artical at https://rajasoftwarelabs.com/blog/data-to-dialogue-custom-data-chatbots-using-chatgpt linked to this code demo.
+The artical provides code explanations to assist you in creating similar chatbots and explores the RAG technique.

 # Pre-requisites
 Since the entire project is in Python, you need to have [python](https://wiki.python.org/moin/BeginnersGuide/Download), [pip](https://pip.pypa.io/en/stable/installation/), and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) libraries installed.
 Additionally, to run the Chatbot, make sure you have the following:
 1. Install the necessary libraries for the chatbot listed in the [requirements](https://github.com/RajaSoftwareLabs/Demo-DomainSpecificChatbot/blob/main/requirements.txt) file by running the command `pip install -r requirements.txt`.